solana-labs/wormhole-hackathon/ideas.md

 # Hackathon Ideas

-The Solana team has compiled a list of ideas we're very interested in seeing.
+The Solana team has compiled a list of interesting ideas to explore during the hackathon.
 Below are a few requests for projects which outline some of those ideas in general terms.

 ## Explorers/Visualisers